kubernetes/sig-release/release-team/role-handbooks/enhancements/communication-templates.md

 Then make sure the status of the enhancement is set to `At risk for enhancements freeze`.

-If the Enhancement Issue **does** meet the criteria for inclusion in the current release use this template in Issue comments:
+If the enhancement **does** meet the Enhancements Freeze criteria for inclusion in the current release, add an issue comment using this template:

 ```markdown
 Hello {enhancement owner} 👋, {current release} Enhancements team here.